 If you have a pipe penetrating your roof, you’ll require a lead slate to prevent water ingress around the pipe itself.
 You can buy lead slates with various pipe diameters.
 You can also buy lead slates with a rubberised outlet, making them suitable for virtually any pipe diameter.

 Whilst lead doesn’t have to be treated, some treatments help to prolong the lifespan of your lead and prevent any staining of adjacent materials.
 The most popular treatment is patination oil.
 This prevents the build-up of a natural patina on the lead, which often causes adjacent materials to have an unsightly white stain.

 If you have unanswered questions about lead rolls and accessories, get in touch with our team!
 We’ll help you pick the necessary materials for your project, all whilst ensuring you make mega savings.

-You can also view our full range of leadwork materials online.
 We update our lead prices regularly to ensure you’re always getting the best deal.
 If you do find lead rolls or accessories cheaper elsewhere – we’ll beat it!